 We are all familiar with the child-resistant lids on medications, that require you to both apply downward pressure and twist the lid counter-clockwise at the same time to open the container.
 Though this is probably the most widely-recognized type of child resistant opening mechanism, it is far from the only option.
-For a product to be in compliance with most guidelines for child resistant packaging, it must be very difficult to open for children under the age of five, while still being easy enough for adults to open with relative ease.
+For a product to be in compliance with most CR packaging guidelines, often the folding carton itself must have a CR design and prevent child access.
+Guidelines state that the CR packaging must be very difficult to open for children under the age of five, while still being easy enough for adults to open with relative ease.

 2. Opacity of Packaging

-In some states, their regulation/codes require that the packaging containing the cannabis product is opaque Non-opaque packaging makes it easy for a casual observer to identify its contents, as well as how much is left, while opaque containers allow the purchase to remain discreet after leaving the dispensary or during later user.
+In some states, their regulation/codes require that the packaging containing the cannabis product is opaque (not see through) making it impossible for a casual observer to identify its contents, as well as how much is left.
+Opaque containers allow the purchase to remain discreet after leaving the dispensary or during later user.

 3. Messaging and Warning Labels

 From choking hazards to potentially harmful medications, warning labels exist to ensure that consumers are aware of the risks and can therefore take steps to protect themselves and any children from harm.
 In an emerging market like cannabis products, there are very strict, explicit and ever changing labeling requirements.
 Depending on the cannabis product and the state, labels must contain information such as THC levels, dosages, and strain type to name a few.